vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 40-60 minutes/day on average

+Homework for Wednesday, Mar.
+10:
+  * Finish 11.3

 Homework for Monday, Mar.
 8:
   * Do 11.3, Q4-5.
 Q9 is optional for now, but good practice.